Gitcpp10ALT/NotSSH/README.md

 # NotSSH
 NotSSH is a software made with Python and Python's Socket library that allows access to a shell on a windows machine.
 Currently this is built only for Windows (Windows to Windows Connection) but the Linux application is currently being developed on.
 **NOTICE: WHEN YOU OPEN ONE OF THESE FILES IT WILL ASK TO ALLOW CONNECTIONS FOR THESE APPS.
-CLICK YES OR IT WILL FAIL TO OPERATE.**
+CLICK "RUN ANYWAY" OR IT WILL FAIL TO OPERATE.**
 # How to connect
 1. Open the NotSSH.exe on your client.
 2. press 1, 2, 3 or 4 depending which option you want to select.